-The crown jewel of Lake Superior’s North Shore, this 1,339-person town is the ultimate fall cornucopia—overflowing with delicious things to eat (cinnamon-sugar rings at World’s Best Donuts, puffy fry bread tacos at Hughie’s Taco House), see (the stunning art deco–meets–Cree Indian dining room at Naniboujou Lodge, Grand Marais lighthouse), buy (teak spoons and handsome made-in-Minnesota canoe paddles at Upstate MN), and do (take a woodblock printmaking or beginner photography class at the long-running Grand Marais Art Colony).
+The crown jewel of Lake Superior’s North Shore, this 1,340-person town is the ultimate fall cornucopia—overflowing with delicious things to eat (cinnamon-sugar rings at World’s Best Donuts, puffy fry bread tacos at Hungry Hippie Tacos), see (the stunning art deco–meets–Cree Indian dining room at Naniboujou Lodge), buy (teak spoons and handsome made-in-Minnesota canoe paddles at Upstate MN), and do (take a printmaking or beginner photography class at the long-running Grand Marais Art Colony).

 The lung-busting hike to Devil’s Kettle Falls at Judge C.R.
 Magney State Park will take you the better part of a morning, but the payoff is a mysterious “waterfall to nowhere.”
-(Which is actually not mysterious anymore; scientists cracked the case last year.)
+(Which is actually not mysterious anymore; scientists cracked the case in 2017.)
 At Grand Portage State Park, just shy of the Canadian border, you’ll find the highest waterfall (70 feet) in Minnesota—only this one is far easier to reach.
-Another must: Make the 30-mile drive out to Poplar Haus, a new restaurant, lodge, and craft liquor store off the scenic Gunflint Trail.
+Another must: Make the 30-mile drive out to Poplar Haus, a rustic restaurant, lodge, and craft liquor store off the scenic Gunflint Trail.

 Park City, Utah

-Less than 40 minutes from Salt Lake City is a ski town (population: 8,299) that is agreeable even when there isn’t snow on the ground—or movies screening with Sundance.
-Catch it in the fall shoulder season for lower room rates, a fraction of the crowds, and events like September 15-16’s Autumn Aloft, which sees a riot of hot-air balloons dotting the mountainous horizon.
+Less than 40 minutes from Salt Lake City is a ski town (population: 8,504) that is agreeable even when there isn’t snow on the ground—or movies screening with Sundance.
+Catch it in the fall shoulder season for lower room rates, a fraction of the crowds, and events like September 14 to 15’s Autumn Aloft, which sees a riot of hot-air balloons dotting the mountainous horizon.
 Check into Park City Peaks Hotel, a modern lodge peppered with Mad Men–era furniture, and then take off for Round Valley, a 700-acre nature area with more than 30 miles of mountain-biking trails.
-If you prefer leaf ogling by car, try the 14-mile Guardsman Pass route.
+If you prefer leaf ogling by car, try the seven-mile Guardsman Pass route.
 It is steep and unpaved, cutting through forests of evergreens and oaks in the Wasatch Mountains.
-The dense stand of aspens lining Pine Canyon Drive, in particular, is one the prettiest you’ll ever see.
+The dense stand of aspens lining Pine Canyon Drive, in particular, is one of the prettiest you’ll ever see.

 Back in Park City’s historic old town, walk Main Street, which is packed with independently owned shops, cafés, and galleries.
-Scout for SLC-made Porter ceramics and Woodchuck’s mahogany-lined journals at the two-year-old Park City Mercantile; take a caffeine break at minimalist-chic Pink Elephant Coffee Roasters; or visit the High West Distillery & Saloon, located on nearby Park Avenue, to try a tipple fashioned with its aged whiskeys.
-(The Bandit Joaquin combines American Prairie bourbon with matcha tea, crème de menthe, Branca Menta, lime, and club soda.)
+Scout for SLC-made Porter ceramics and mahogany-lined journals by Woodchuck at Park City Mercantile; take a caffeine break at minimalist-chic Pink Elephant Coffee Roasters; or visit the High West Distillery & Saloon, located on nearby Park Avenue, to try a tipple fashioned with its aged whiskeys.
+(The Ghost Dance combines American Prairie bourbon with raspberry, sweet vermouth, Amaro, and cold brew.)

 For grub, we recommend the Maine-style seafood rolls at Freshie’s Lobster Co. or generously portioned tacos, sopas, tortas, and tamales from Mexican grocery Anaya’s Market.
-And for an edible souvenir, enjoy a small-batch chocolate bar from award-winning Ritual Chocolate.
+For an edible souvenir, enjoy a small-batch chocolate bar from award-winning Ritual Chocolate.

 Lambertville, New Jersey